 At lunch time we stopped in Villefranche de Louraguis at the local hotel.
 We decided to sample house specialties – only to find the portion sizes big enough for four people for both the cassoulet and the dessert flan (and no way to take doggie bags).

 Arriving at the hotel in Toulouse, we dropped our bags and the car, and took the airport shuttle into Toulouse (a great deal for $12Euro return for two).
 We were a bit toured out, so we just wandered aimlessly through the old town centre.

 Dinner was had on the glassed in terrace at the hotel watching the gale force winds whip around the hotel and shake the fence.
 We were hoping for better travel weather the next day for our trip back to Toronto.

 A Fun Few Days In French Wine Country

 It had been a fast few days in French wine country.
 It was great to share some of my favourite spots with David.

 In the morning it was still grey but the wind had dropped.
 We rolled our suitcases to the airport and got checked in.
 A previous visit has taught us how silly it was to take a cab for this short distance.
 On our 3 week tour of France, we had re-visited many spots but found a few new gems.
 And we would leave with many things still on the “to see” list.

 Did you visit French wine country?
-Did you choose this wine region?
-Did we miss some key sights in this Languedoc-Roussillon region of France?
+Were there some key sights in this Languedoc-Roussillon region of France that we missed?